-In 1943, 426 Marlborough was acquired by Irving James Kennedy and his wife, Louise (McNeil) Kennedy; Irving Kennedy et al were the assessed owners from 1944.
+On March 1, 1943, 426 Marlborough was acquired from the Reeveses by Irving James Kennedy and his wife, Louise (McNeil) Kennedy.
 They previously had lived at 24 Haviland.
 He was an advertising company salesman and later a real estate agent.

 In April of 1948, Irving Kennedy filed for (and subsequently received) permission to convert the house into six apartments.

-They continued to live at 426 Marlborough until the early 1960s.
+The Kennedys continued to live in one of the apartments at 426 Marlborough until the early 1960s.

-By 1964, 426 Marlborough was owned by Russell Amaral.
+On November 16, 1962, 426 Marlborough was purchased from the Kennedys by Russell Amaral, trustee of the Russell Realty Trust.
 In February of 1964, he applied for (and subsequent received) permission to remodel the interior.
 It remained a six unit apartment building.

-426 Marlborough remained a six unit apartment house in 2014.
+426 Marlborough remained a six unit apartment building in 2018.